Siege of Galle (1640): Popular conceptions

 15th-century Portuguese painting depicting Ecce Homo.

 Sometime before the siege, a figure had been seen in the streets of Galle crying out "Woe to thee O Gale".
 Portuguese writer Queiroz considered it as a divine warning to the citizens of Galle.

-On the day which the Galle fort was captured, Pedro de Basto, a Jesuit priest of Kochi, had a vision of Jesus Christ as Ecce Homo which Queiroz believes was related to the outcome of the battle.
+On the day which the Galle fort was captured, Pedro de Basto, (Note: Pedro de Basto, son of António Machado Barbosa, was a Jesuit priest who lived in Kochi.
+He was famous for his prophetic predictions and his prophecy of three broken spears is considered as an accurate prediction of losses of Colombo, Mannar and Jaffna divisions, the last three Portuguese strongholds of Sri Lanka.) a Jesuit priest of Kochi, had a vision of Jesus Christ as Ecce Homo which Queiroz believes was related to the outcome of the battle.
 He wrote, "whoever considers well all the blood that was shed there [Galle], the scourge of the State of Ceylon and of the Portuguese honor on that field and in that praça, and how much our reputation was exposed to shame in the east, seeing the scepter and crown of Ceylon turned to a mockery of fate, and a disgrace to the faith among heretics and infidels who do not know it, will find that this misfortune cannot be represented by a better or more appropriate figure than an Ecce Homo..."
 He further adds "...The wounds inflicted on His [God] feelings were no less than the scourges of our punishment, for as He cannot fail in Himself, He felt compassion for what his justice punished, and more justly He afflicted us, the greater was the grief He represented Himself as the suffering."

 António Jorge, the Portuguese captain in charge of the gate through which the Dutch infiltrators gained access to the fort during the siege of Negombo, was later court martialed despite the fact that he believed it had been closed by his subordinate officer.
 He was stripped of his rank and sentenced to run the gauntlet.
 Thereafter, he behaved like a dazed man, ill clad, without arms, hat-less and speaking to no one.
 He accompanied Mendonça to Galle with the relief force.
 However, during the battle of the bazaar, just before the Portuguese charged the reforming Dutch troops in a palm grove, he was seen in splendid attire as his former self causing another captain to exclaim "Ah!
 Master António Jorge: What is this?
 A very fine gentleman you are!".
 He replied, "António Jorge lives disgraced in the world.
 He must either die with honour or recover the loss."
 He was among the first to charge the Dutch position and was killed during the action.